KDE/kaffeine/README.md

 a container, so it needs permission to open files, sockets and devices from the host machine.

-This command, for example, allows the docker.io Kaffeine image to access the host X11 server, mapping your user's home dir to the image's internal `kaffeine` home user, mapping a few devices (DVB, cdrom and DVD) to be used inside the container:

-	DEVS=$(ls /dev/cdrom /dev/sr* /dev/dvb/adapter*/* 2>/dev/null)
-	docker run -it --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" \
-	   --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
-	   --volume="$HOME:/home/kaffeine:rw"  \
-	   $(for i in $DEVS; do echo -n "--device=$i:$i:rwm "; done)\
-	   "maurochehab/kaffeine"

-As the device map happens before starting the container, Kaffeine's capability of auto-detecting device hot-plug won't work.

-Notes:
+Getting the right mapping for volumes, groups and devices is tricky.
+So, we have a script that should hopefully do what it is expected (tested with Docker version 1.13):

+	./kaffeine-docker.sh

+There are some limitations when running Kaffeine via a docker
+container:

-1) The container assumes that your user ID is 1000, with is usually the default for the first user on most modern distros.
+1) The container runs with a non-root user (user ID is 1000).
+This is a requirement, as libVlc refuses to run as root.
+The user ID 1000 is usually the default for the first user on most modern distros.
+If your user is different, the container won't get the right permissions to read files from your home dir and will fail.
-   If your user is different, you may need to re-generate the container locally.
+   So, if you use a different user ID, you may need to re-generate the container locally.

-2) the docker image hosted at docker.io doesn't contain the packages that are needed for DVD navigation and for decrypt DVD streams.
-If you want such features, you need to add the packages `libdvdread4` and `libdvdnav` to the Dockerfile and re-generate the container locally.
+2) In order to avoid legal discussions, the docker image hosted at docker.io doesn't contain the packages that are needed for DVD navigation and for decrypt DVD streams.
+If you need such features, you need to add the packages `libdvdread4` and `libdvdnav` to the Dockerfile and re-generate the container locally.

+3) As the device map happens before starting the container, Kaffeine's capability of auto-detecting device hot-plug won't work.

 Generating the Kaffeine container locally
 -----------------------------------------